 Ghilarducci joined The New School in 2008 after 25 years as a professor of economics at the University of Notre Dame.
-Her most recent book - When I’m Sixty Four: The Plot Against Pensions and the Plan to Save Them – investigates the loss of pensions on older Americans and proposes a comprehensive system of reform.
-Her previous books include Labor's Capital: The Economics and Politics of Employer Pensions, winner of an Association of American Publishers award in 1992, and Portable Pension Plans for Casual Labor Markets, published in 1995.
+Her most recent book - How to Retire with Enough Money - cuts through the confusion, misinformation, and bad policy-making that keeps us spending or saving poorly.
+Her previous books include When I’m Sixty Four: The Plot Against Pensions and the Plan to Save Them published in 2008, Labor's Capital: The Economics and Politics of Employer Pensions, winner of an Association of American Publishers award in 1992, and Portable Pension Plans for Casual Labor Markets, published in 1995.

 Pension Reform Advocate

 Ghilarducci’s work focuses on the need to restore the promise of retirement for every American worker.
 To do so, she has put forth a bold reform idea - the creation of Guaranteed Retirement Accounts (GRAs) – to solve the many problems Americans now face in planning for retirement: decreasing coverage and contributions, increasing investment risk, portability, leakage, high fees, and the drawdown of benefits in retirement.